 MUSIC IN

-HOST VO Is this the rarest dog breed of all?
+Is this the rarest dog breed of all?
 Can this dog sniff out 5,000 dollars worth of truffles?
 Is this a pile of yarn?
 How does this dog take on bears?
 Was this breed used as a hot water bottle?
 And how can this dog tame a cobra?
 Dogs 101 celebrates man’s best friend.
 Today we focus on some of the rarest breeds in the world.
-The Lagotta Romagnolo, the Puli, the Karelian Bear Dog, the Peruvian Inca Orchid, the Thai Ridgeback, and the New Guinea Singing Dog.
-And they call them rare breeds.
-Man’s best friend, the canine, has been evolving over thousands of years.
+The Lagotta Romagnolo, the Puli, the Karelian Bear

-DR. NICHOLAS DODMAN VO/OC Domestic dogs originally started out from wolves that were sitting around the campfires of ancient man and, gradually…
+Domestic dogs originally started out from wolves that were sitting around the campfires of ancient man and, gradually…

 MUSIC OUT

-…the more friendly ones were trained inwards. |
+…the more friendly ones were trained inwards.

 MUSIC IN

-HOST VO From there dogs were bred to help us do just about everything.
+From there dogs were bred to help us do just about everything.

-DR. ALICE MOON-FANELLI VO/OC |
+DR. ALICE MOON-FANELLI VO/OC

 They would breed different dogs together to produce an animal that excelled at whatever task they were breeding for.